NeneWang/docs/docs/posts/guide/general-career.md

   - Please test yourself within those guidelines, e.g. test the career for a month of 16 hours a day, if you are still willing to do it then go for it.
 - Avoid 'studies' or too 'general' careers:

+- Its about finding a career and perhaps (location) in which you can pour your passion into it.

 ## 2. College Tips

 - 1. Avoid non-science (or non hard) classes